-Rev. Emmanuel Ojeifo is in the World Religions and World Church doctoral program in the Department of Theology.
+Rev. Emmanuel Ojeifo is in the World Religions and World Church doctoral program in theology.
 He is a Roman Catholic priest of the archdiocese of Abuja, Nigeria’s capital city.
-Prior to coming to Notre Dame in 2021, he served as private secretary to Cardinal John Onaiyekan of Abuja and as a chaplain at the chapel of Lux Terra Leadership Foundation Abuja, Nigeria.
-He earned an MSc in Science and Religion as a Kirby Laing International Scholar at the University of Edinburgh School of Divinity (2019) and an MA Religion in Global Politics at the London School of Oriental and African Studies (2018).
-He also holds a BA Theology from the Pontifical Urban University Rome (2012) and BA Philosophy from the University of Ibadan (2008).
+Prior to coming to Notre Dame in 2021, Emmanuel served as private secretary to Nigeria’s Cardinal John Onaiyekan of Abuja and as chaplain/research associate at Lux Terra Leadership Foundation, Abuja, a Catholic faith-based leadership and development institute.
+Emmanuel earned his MSc in science and religion as a Kirby Laing International Foundation Scholar at the School of Divinity, University of Edinburgh, and an MA religion in global politics from the School of Oriental and African Studies (SOAS), University of London.
+He also holds a BA theology degree from the Pontifical Urban University Rome and a BA philosophy degree from Nigeria’s premier University of Ibadan.